mkram01/EPI563-SpatialEPI/docs/04-disease-mapping-1.md

   filter(pmap.pv == 1)
 ```

-The preceding code was designed to make *a new spatial object* (e.g. we create object `pv` from the original county object `vlbw`) whose only purpose is to represent boundaries or shapes of all counties that where the SMR was *statistically significantly greater than 1*.
-We will use this new object on a map to outline or highlight the statistically significant counties.
+The preceding code was designed to make *a new spatial object* (e.g. we create object `pv` from the original county object `vlbw`) whose only purpose is to represent county boundaries or shapes of all counties where the SMR was *statistically significantly greater than 1*.
+We will use this new object as an additional *layer* on a map to outline or highlight the statistically significant counties.
 Here are some notes about what the code does:

 * REMEMBER: `probmap` carried out a 1-sided test, but to make this align with results from the confidence intervals where we identified counties with extreme values *in either direction*, which were implicitly two-sided, we will look for counties with p > 0.975.
 Thus the mutated variable `pmap.pv` is equal to 1 when the county has both an SMR>1 **and** a `pmap` value less than 0.05.
 Otherwise `pmap.pv` will be equal to zero.
 * By using `group_by(pmap.pv)` along with `summarise()`, we first separate counties into significant or not (remember `pmap.pv` is a binary 1/0), and then merge or  *dissolves* any adjacent counties that are of the same category (e.g. significant or not significant).
 The result will be a spatial object with general borders around sets of significant counties rather than around each county separately.